jeromeetienne/threex.suzanne/README.md

 threex.suzanne
 ==============

-it is a three.js extension which provide you a monkey model.
+It is a three.js extension which provide you a monkey model.
 This is the blender famous suzanne.

 Show Don't Tell